alecheckert/saspt/doc/getting_started.rst

 .. note::

     Want more code and less prose?
-Check out the `examples.py <https://github.com/alecheckert/saspt/blob/main/examples/examples.py>`_, a simple executable that demos most of stuff in this Quickstart.
+Check out `examples.py <https://github.com/alecheckert/saspt/blob/main/examples/examples.py>`_, a simple executable that demos most of stuff in this Quickstart.

 This is a quick guide to getting started with ``saspt``.
 It assumes you're familiar with single particle tracking (SPT), have seen mixture models before, and have